PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

     annotations/
 ```

-`COCO_DIR` located [here](https://github.com/brandontrabucco/da-fusion/blob/main/semantic_aug/datasets/coco.py#L15) should be updated to point to the location of `coco2017` on your system.
+`COCO_DIR` located at `semantic_aug/datasets/coco.py` (Line 15) should be updated to point to the location of `coco2017` on your system.

-## Setting Up The Spurge Dataset

-We are planning to release this dataset in the next few months.
-Check back for updates!

 ## Fine-Tuning Tokens

-We perform textual inversion (https://arxiv.org/abs/2208.01618) to adapt Stable Diffusion to the classes present in our few-shot datasets.
+We perform [Textual Inversio]n(https://arxiv.org/abs/2208.01618) to adapt Stable Diffusion to the classes present in our few-shot datasets.
 The implementation in `fine_tune.py` is adapted from the [Diffusers](https://github.com/huggingface/diffusers/blob/main/examples/textual_inversion/textual_inversion.py) example.

 We wrap this script for distributing experiments on a slurm cluster in a set of `sbatch` scripts located at `scripts/fine_tuning`.
 These scripts will perform multiple runs of Textual Inversion in parallel, subject to the number of available nodes on your slurm cluster.